Leonard Lord: Automotive career

+Death

+Leonard Lord died in 1967, at the age of 70, during the discussions which ultimately formed British Leyland.
+The editor of Commercial Motor magazine, H. Brian Cottee, in an obituary written shortly after Lord's death opined that he was "at heart a production engineer, and an immensely able one at that", and "one of the great engineer-administrators of the motor industry".
+Cottee described him as "tough, capable, sometimes blunt" with "a wry humour and a sometimes surprising humility".

 Legacy

-Leonard Lord died in 1967, at the age of 70, during the discussions which ultimately formed British Leyland.
-Although he had a success in his early career, his legacy was a sprawling and unprofitable product range, weak distribution and feeble management – ills which took their toll on BL.
+Although Lord had success in his early career, his legacy was a sprawling and unprofitable product range, weak distribution and feeble management at British Leyland – ills which took their toll on the company.

 He has contributed in the essential modernization of production methods at both Cowley and Longbridge, making the British motor industry compatible in world markets.
 He developed an export output of Britain's post-war economics.
 Finally, though he initiated the union of the industry's two major rivals, it was difficult to ensure that the two elements worked in harmony.

 In a review of the Longbridge operation, Graham Searjeant, Financial Editor of The Times (31 May 2007) notes that Lord was a "foul-mouthed, hard-driving production man".
 Searjeant credits some of the failures at Longbridge to Lord's "lack of vision" and the "inadequacy" of his protégé-successor, George Harriman.
 Lord's biographer, Martyn Nutland, thinks this is unfair, and that Lord dealt imaginatively with the inescapable circumstances of the day.
 It was Lord who persuaded Alec Issigonis to rejoin BMC to create what became the Mini and the 1100, Austin/BMC's two most successful products.
 That Issigonis had the freedom to create such revolutionary cars is thanks to the mandate given to him by Lord.
 Gillian Bardsley, Archivist of the British Motor Heritage Trust, in her biography of Alec Issigonis, credits Lord with the vision that BMC needed an entirely new range of cars if it was to remain competitive into the 1960s.